 Make sure that you have enough evergreen content, as well as overall content, to keep a variety of posts going out.
 If you lay a good foundation and are monitoring your results, then you are ready to implement the next five strategies for keeping your evergreen content relevant and appealing.

 The first and easiest way to update your evergreen content is to change the text of the post.
-You don’t have to invent something totally new, simply change the wording of your post.
+You don’t have to invent something totally new … Just change the wording of your post.

 Is your post text only?
 Add an image.
 Or maybe there is a video that you can include instead.

-If you have a question, leave the text alone and make it a fill in the blank question instead.
-You can also try adding a couple spaces to split the text into multiple lines on Twitter, or change up the hashtags.
+If you have a question, leave the text alone and make it a fill-in-the-blank question instead.
+You can also try adding a couple of spaces to split the text into multiple lines on Twitter, or change up the hashtags.